Home > Articles > Law of Demand: Types, Theory, Relationship, Definition and Examples

 4. No Proportional Relationship: The Law of Demand does not imply any proportional relationship between the change in the price of a commodity and the change in its demand.
 This means that if the price of a commodity falls by 10%, the rise in demand can be 20%, 30%, or any other proportion, depending on various factors such as consumer preferences, income levels, availability of substitutes, and so on.
 Therefore, the relationship between price and demand is not fixed, and the magnitude of change in demand cannot be predicted precisely.

-Difference between Demand and Quantity Demand
+Law of Demand: Difference between Demand and Quantity Demanded

 The table below is outlining the key differences between demand and quantity demanded: